Ritesh009/Stash/README.md

 -----

-## 🔖 Safari Clip Setup
+## 🔖 Stash Clip Setup

-Safari Clip lets you save any page to Stash with one tap while browsing.
+Stash Clip lets you save any page to Stash with one tap — works in Safari, Chrome, Firefox and any browser.

-1. Go to the **🔖 Safari Clip** tab inside Stash
+1. Go to the **🔖 Stash Clip** tab inside Stash
 1. Tap **Copy Code** to copy the bookmarklet
 1. In Safari, bookmark any page — name it **“Stash It”**
 1. Edit that bookmark and replace the URL with the copied code